UjjwalRaj18/UjjwalRaj18/README.md

 - I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day).
 - Fav novel would be Sherlock Holmes.
 - Recently I have lost 32 pounds by being on a calorie deficit diet and going to the gym.
 - 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University, I have come in Deans' list in 2021-2022(written on transcript)& Successfully Completed MacChangers(offered by faculty of engineering)in 2022-2023(In a team of 4).
-Current Academic Standing : Good Standing.
+Current Academic Standing : Good Standing(as on transcript).
 - Courses taken this Winter semester 2024: COMPSCI 3DM3,COMPSCI 3AC3,COMPSCI 3N03,COMPSCI 3TB3.
 - Recent movie watched : Oppenheimer(Christopher Nolan).
 - Seeking Coop Opportunities for Summer 2024.